ember-best-practices/memory-leak-examples/exercises/exercise-1.md

 to use up memory very quickly.

 Thankfully, since we know what might be leaking, we can check for it easily.
-We can take a "heap snapshot" at any point in time, to see what memory is currently being used.
+We can take a "heap snapshot" at any point in time to see what memory is currently being used.
 Simply choose "Take Heap Snapshot" as the profiling type and then click the "record" button.